Planning a move to Auckland, New Zealand?

-Essentials such as food are relatively more expensive than in countries such as the United Kingdom, as the market in New Zealand isn’t as competitive.
-For example, there is only one cable broadcaster and only two telecommunication companies things like these significantly add to the overall cost of living.
+Essentials such as groceries and petrol are relatively more expensive than in countries such as the United Kingdom, as the market in New Zealand isn’t as competitive.
+For example, there is only one cable broadcaster and only two telecommunication companies – things like these significantly add to the overall cost of living.

-Whether you’re renting or buying, the city offers a wide variety of different types of housing to suit your requirements.
+Whether you’re renting or buying, Auckland offers a wide variety of different types of housing to suit your requirements.
 These range all the way from family homes with beautiful gardens to sleek, modern city apartments.

-However, an important thing to mention here is that the neighborhood you’d like to live in can significantly affect the cost of both renting and buying a house.
+However, an important thing to mention here is that the Auckland neighborhoods you’d like to live in can significantly affect the cost of both renting and buying property.
 It also affects factors such as shops, schools, access to work, and public transport.

-Most of the healthcare services in the country are provided for free by the government.
+Most of the healthcare services in New Zealand are provided for free by the government.
 However, one of the best things about New Zealand’s healthcare system is undoubtedly the ACC (Accident Compensation Corporation).

-In simple terms, it’s an organization that insures all citizens against all kinds of accidents the ACC cover is paid on a monthly basis (levy on one’s income NZD$1.21 per NZD$100).
+In simple terms, it’s an organisation that insures all citizens against all kinds of accidents – the ACC cover is paid on a monthly basis (levy on one’s income – NZD$1.21 per NZD$100).